 Gallagher Canyon is a 400-acre irrigation impoundment with 24 acres of recreation land adjacent in a secluded and beautiful setting.
 Although a challenge to get to, Gallagher Canyon offers outstanding scenery and some of the state’s best fishing for crappies and line-busting flathead and channel catfish.

 Gallagher Canyon offers good spring crappie fishing in the coves, as well as channel and flathead catfish.
 Drum and carp are common catches also.
-The area has a gravel boat ramp.
+Fishing is also available for walleye, sauger, white bass and freshwater drum.

 Gallagher Canyon is part of the Central Irrigation District Supply Canal.
-The area provides water access to more than 10 miles of the canal, and is open to all boats.
-The canal connects with Plum Creek Canyon Reservoir and Johnson Lake.
-Fishing is also available for walleye, sauger, white bass and freshwater drum.
+The area provides water access to more than 10 miles of the canal and is open to all boats.
+However, it is a no-wake zone.
+The canal connects with the Plum Creek Reservoir and Johnson Lake.
+One ramp and one dock are available.

 Gallagher Canyon has 18 picnic tables and 18 grills

 The heavily wooded campground offers 24 non-pad campsites with no electricity.
 Vault toilets are available.
 There are no showers, water or dump stations.